An estimated 20% of Americans have $10,000 or more in credit card debt.

 Credit card debt forgiveness only becomes an option when a cardholder stops paying their debt and the credit card company sells the outstanding balance to a debt collector.
 From there, you can negotiate with the debt collector as to how much debt to repay.

-Debt collectors buy debts for pennies on the dollar, and thus are willing to recuperate just a portion of the initial amount owed.
+Debt collectors typically buy debts for far less than their face value, and thus are willing to recuperate just a portion of the initial amount owed.
 For example, if you owe $10,000 in credit card debt and it goes to collections, you may be able to negotiate to settle the debt for just $5,000.
 That payment may be a lump sum or small payments over time.

 While credit card debt forgiveness means paying less than the total owed, it has a fair share of drawbacks.
 Neglecting credit card debt can wreak havoc on a person’s credit score, and you’ll still need to pay some portion of the debt.